This post and ensuing series was inspired by a thought I had last week:

 (By the way, I often wish the industry phrase of ‘agile’ would die.
 Replace it with ‘agility’ and the spirit of what that means. — future post 🤔)

-With all of that being said, it can be really daunting and confusing for young PM’s who are starting out at companies other than Facebook and Google.
+With all of that being said, it can be daunting and confusing for young PMs who are starting out at companies other than Facebook and Google.
 That’s who this series is for.
 My goal is to help demystify the new environment they find themselves in, their role, to help them get started when they’re thrown at a new problem for the first time, and to help unstuck them when they inevitably find themselves stuck or confused.
-Often times, it’s a really simple thing that can get you past 0 which is huge because forward progress is the name of the game.
+Often, it’s a straightforward thing that can get you past 0, which is huge because forward progress is the name of the game.